deve-sh/MBlaze/README.md

 ### Good to Have

-Some good features that Firestore's SDK supports that can find their way into MBlaze.
+Some good features that Firestore's SDK supports can find their way into MBlaze.

 If you would like to contribute, feel free to fork the repo and raise a Pull Request for your feature.